Own-Data-Privateer/hoardy-web/README.md

 - which is why, for users who want write guarantees and error reporting, the extension has other archival methods, which includes archival by submission via `HTTP`;

-  server-side part of submission via `HTTP` uses the [`hoardy-web-sas` simple archiving server](./simple_server/), which is tiny (less than 250 lines of code) pure-Python script that provides an `HTTP` interface for archival of dumps given via `HTTP POST` requests;
+  server-side part of submission via `HTTP` can be done either

+  - via the [`hoardy-web-sas` simple archiving server](./simple_server/), which is tiny (less than 250 lines of code) pure-Python script that provides an `HTTP` interface for archival of dumps given via `HTTP POST` requests;

+  - or via the [`hoardy-web serve`](./tool/), which is not tiny at all, but it can combine both archival and replay;

-- both the `Hoardy-Web` extension and the `hoardy-web-sas` simple archiving server write those dumps to disk as-is, with optional compression for data storage efficiency;
+- all of the `Hoardy-Web` extension, `hoardy-web-sas`, and `hoardy-web serve` write those dumps to disk as-is, with optional compression for data storage efficiency;

-- meanwhile, viewing of, generation of website mirrors from, organization and management, data normalization (massaging), post-processing, other ways of extraction of useful values from archived `WRR` files --- i.e. basically everything that is computationally expensive --- is delegated to the [`hoardy-web` CLI tool](./tool/);
+- meanwhile, viewing/replay of, generation of website mirrors from, organization and management, data normalization (massaging), post-processing, other ways of extraction of useful values from archived `WRR` files --- i.e. basically everything that is complex and/or computationally expensive --- is delegated to [`hoardy-web` tool](./tool/);

-- the `hoardy-web` CLI tool is [very easy to use in your own scripts](./tool/script/);
+- the `hoardy-web` tool is [very easy to use in your own scripts](./tool/script/);

-- by default, none these tools ever overwrite any files on disk (to prevent accidental data loss).
+- by default, none these tools ever overwrite any files on disk (to prevent accidental data loss);

-`Hoardy-Web` expects you to treat your older pre-`WRR` archives you want to convert to `WRR` similarly:

-- `hoardy-web import` them into a separate directory, but
-- leave your original `mitmproxy` (or whatever) dumps alone (on an external backup drive, if you lack disk space on your machine).

-This way, if `hoardy-web` has some unexpected bug, or `hoardy-web import` adds some new feature, you could always re-import them later without losing anything.
+  this way, if something breaks, you can always trivially return to a known-good state by simply copying some old files from a backup as there's no need to track versions or anything like that.

 ## Supported use cases

 ### For a relatively layman user

-Currently, `Hoardy-Web` has two main use cases for regular users, in both of which you first capture some data using the [add-on](./extension/) and then you either
+Currently, `Hoardy-Web` has three main use cases for regular users, in all of which you first capture some data using the [add-on](./extension/) and then you use the [`hoardy-web` tool](./tool/) to either

+- feed a subset of your archives to `hoardy-web serve` to [replay them over `HTTP`](./tool/README.md#replay), similar to [Wayback Machine](https://web.archive.org/), [heritrix](https://github.com/internetarchive/heritrix3), and [pywb](https://github.com/webrecorder/pywb);

-- feed a subset of your archives to the [`hoardy-web` CLI tool](./tool/) to [generate a static offline website mirror a-la `wget -mpk`](./tool/README.md#mirror), which you can then view with your favorite web-browser as normal;
+- feed a subset of your archives to `hoardy-web mirror` to [generate a static offline website mirror a-la `wget -mpk`](./tool/README.md#mirror), which you can then view with your favorite web-browser as normal;
   except, unlike with `wget`, you can discover you dislike the result, change some options, and re-generate the mirror **without re-downloading anything**;

-- you use `hoardy-web` to simply maintain a tree of symlinks pointing to latest `WRR` file for each URL and then read them --- by using `w3m`, `pandoc`, any other `HTML` reader you want, or feed them to TTS engine, or a Braille display --- via some [scripts](./tool/script/);
+- use `hoardy-web organize` to [maintain a tree of symlinks pointing to latest `WRR` file for each URL](./tool/README.md#symlink-latest) and then read them --- by using `w3m`, `pandoc`, any other `HTML` reader you want, or feed them to TTS engine, or a Braille display --- via some [scripts](./tool/script/);
-  personally, I prefer this one, because I hate web browsers and prefer to read most things from a TTY;
+  personally, I prefer this one, because I hate web browsers and prefer to read most things from a TTY.

-- (TODO: eventually, when that gets implemented, a Wayback Machine-like Web UI for replay).

 ### For a more technical user

-Alternatively, you can programmatically access that data by asking the [`hoardy-web` CLI tool](./tool/) to dump `WRR` files into JSONs or verbose CBORs for you, or you can [just parse `WRR` files yourself](./doc/data-on-disk.md) with readily-available libraries.
+Alternatively, you can programmatically access that data by asking the [`hoardy-web` tool](./tool/) to dump `WRR` files into JSONs or verbose CBORs for you, or you can [just parse `WRR` files yourself](./doc/data-on-disk.md) with readily-available libraries.

 Since the whole of `hoardy-web` (the project) adheres to the [philosophy described above](#philosophy), the simultaneous use of `Hoardy-Web` (the extension) and `hoardy-web` (the tool) helps immensely when developing scrapers for uncooperative websites: you just visit them via your web browser as normal, then, possibly years later, use the `hoardy-web` tool to organize your archives and conveniently programmatically feed the archived data into your scraper without the need to re-fetch anything.